Codingruinsmylife/Loan-Eligibility-Prediction/README.md

 ## Project Objectives
 The primary goals of this project are: <br>
 1. **Predictive Accuracy:** Develop a machine learning model with a high degree of accuracy in forecasting loan approval outcomes.
-This involves training the model on historical data and evaluating its performance against unseen data.
+This involves training the model on historical data and evaluating its performance against unseen data. <br>
 2. **Risk Mitigation:** Identify and understand the factors that significantly impact loan approval decisions.
-This information contributes to risk mitigation strategies and aids in making informed lending decisions.
+This information contributes to risk mitigation strategies and aids in making informed lending decisions. <br>
 3. **Model Transparency:** Ensure transparency in the decision-making process of the model.
 Users and stakeholders should have a clear understanding of how the model arrives at its predictions, fostering trust and confidence in its outcomes.

 ## Key Components